pub struct State<'template, 'env> { /* private fields */ }

 §Note on Closures

 Macros and call blocks analyze which variables are referenced and create closures for them.
-This means that unless a variable is defined as a global in the environment or it was referenced by a macro, this method won’t be able to find it.
+This means that unless a variable is defined as a global in the environment, was passed in the initial render context, or was referenced by a macro, this method won’t be able to find it.

 Sourcepub fn call_macro(&self, name: &str, args: &[Value]) -> Result<String, Error>